 Suggested Stay: Hotel Sorrento (located in First Hill, near Capitol Hill)

-Fremont – Located north across Lake Union, stay in Fremont if you’re looking for an escape for the busy city.
-Here expect to find great restaurants, breweries, boutiques, and in close proximity to parks and green space.
+Fremont – Located north across Lake Union, stay in Fremont if you’re looking for an escape from the busy city.
+Here expect to find great restaurants, breweries, boutiques, and near parks and green space.
 There is not a light rail station here.

 Without a doubt, Seattle is one of the most “hopping” cities I’ve had the pleasure of living in.
 There is something to do every single night of the week from bar trivia, to concerts, festivals, and more.
 There is something for everyone when you come to Seattle.
 Interested in art?
 Chihuly Garden and Glass.
 History?
 The underground ghost tour.
 Food?
 Don’t get me started on the incredible restaurant scene.
 Drinks?
 Depends – wine, beer, or cocktails?
 Take your pick because there happens to be a bar for every type of person.

 A Seattle staple?
-The world famous farmers market – Pike Place Market.
-Pike Place is the oldest, consistently run farmers market in America.
-Its filled with shops, food stands, restaurants, hidden bars, bubblegum walls, shows, and more!
-Its a fun way to spend the day, but can get overwhelming with the crowds of people.
-For more ideas on things to see and do in Pike Place, read my guide: Everything You Need to Know Before Visiting Pike Place Market.
+The world-famous farmers market – Pike Place Market.
+Pike Place is the oldest, consistently run farmers’ market in America.
+It’s filled with shops, food stands, restaurants, hidden bars, bubblegum walls, shows, and more!
+It’s a fun way to spend the day but can get overwhelming with the crowds of people.
+If you’re just in town for a short trip, I suggest joining a tour to get the best taste of what the market has to offer!
+If you’d rather go at it alone, read my guide for more ideas on things to see and do in the market: Everything You Need to Know Before Visiting Pike Place Market.

-Take a walk through Chihuly Garden and Glass, a museum showcasing the glass works of Dale Chihuly.
+Take a walk through Chihuly Garden and Glass, a museum showcasing the glassworks of Dale Chihuly.
 This museum has been open since 2012 and is located next to the Space Needle.
-Its a maze of colorful and intricate glass works that have been shaped and molded into incredibly stunning structures.
-Dale’s works are also shown around the world (at time of writing he has an art installation in Venice, Italy).
-The museum is open Monday-Thursday 11am-6pm, and Friday-Sunday 10am-6pm.
+It’s a maze of colorful and intricate glassworks that have been shaped and molded into incredibly stunning structures.
+Dale’s works are also shown around the world (at the time of writing he has an art installation in Venice, Italy).
+The museum is open Monday-Thursday 11 am-6 pm, and Friday-Sunday 10 am-6 pm.
 The price of a ticket is $32 (price varies depending on age and time of visit), but can be combined with the Space Needle ticket for a cheaper price.

 For a more unique activity, opt to rent an electric boat on Lake Union.
 This is a fun way to spend an evening watching the sunset from the water.
-You can bring your own food and drink so why not make it a party?
-I suggest take out and wine as you cruise alongside other boats, kayakers, paddle boarders, and even seaplanes!
+You can bring your food and drink so why not make it a party?
+I suggest take-out and wine as you cruise alongside other boats, kayakers, paddleboarders, and even seaplanes!
 Note that you are responsible to drive the boat and that there is no refund if it rains (there are plastic window covers in this situation).

 Another way to fill your time is to head to the water for a ferry ride!
 If you walk down towards Pioneer Square/downtown to the waterfront, you’ll see where the ferries come and go.
 You can take a ferry to West Seattle (approx 5 mins), to Bainbridge Island (approx 30 mins), or around Elliott Bay.

-If you’re interested in learning a little bit more about the history of Seattle (its quite fascinating), perhaps Bill Speidel’s Underground Tour is for you.
+If you’re interested in learning a little bit more about the history of Seattle (it’s quite fascinating), perhaps an Underground Tour is for you.
 You’ll be taken underground to the old streets of Seattle before they were built upon.
 You’ll learn why the city was destroyed by fire and what it took to rebuild into the city it is today as you walk through the interconnecting tunnels of the underground.
-The price of a ticket is $22 (varies depending on age).

 As far as the night scene goes in Seattle, it isn’t the best.
-There are a few cool bars to check out and tons of options and wine tasting rooms for the daytime.
-A limited few will be listed below, but for a more comprehensive list on cocktails, wine and beer, make sure to check out Drinking in Seattle.
+There are a few cool bars to check out and tons of options for breweries and places to go for wine tastings during the daytime.
+But once night hits, the city doesn’t come alive as other cities do.
+For a more comprehensive list of cocktails, wine and beer, make sure to check out Drinking in Seattle.